-It is difficult to give precise figures for how many people lost their lives during the Cambodian genocide.
+It is difficult to give precise figures for how many people lost their lives during the Genocide in Cambodia.
 People died through starvation, disease and exhaustion.
 Thousands were executed.
 Estimates of the number of people murdered range between one and three million.

 After seizing power, and the creation of their ‘Year Zero’ the Khmer Rouge ordered that all towns and cities be emptied.
 No-one was excused.
 The ill, disabled, old and very young were driven out, regardless of their physical condition.
 People who refused to leave, those who did not leave fast enough and those who did not obey orders were murdered.